ebkalderon/dss-coding-assignment/README.md

 ## Possible improvements

-* Dynamically populate ref sets as they scroll into view (didn't quite have time to build a widget for that).
-We are capable of parsing this data, though.
+* Dynamically populate ref sets as they scroll into view (didn't quite have time to build a widget or callback for that).
+We are capable of parsing this data, though, since the schema types exist.

 * Draw rectangular cursor of selected menu tile with rounded corners.